Rupesh6786/info-point/README.md

 - 📚 View complete subject-wise BSc.IT 3rd-year syllabus
 - 🧾 Student registration form with real-time Firebase integration
 - 🧑‍💼 Dynamic and scrollable profile cards for registered users
-- 🔍 Sidebar with search functionality to view individual resumes
+- 🔍 Sidebar with functionality to view individual resumes
 - 📱 Fully responsive design for mobile, tablet, and desktop devices

 ---